-The Department of Earth Sciences is research-led, offering postgraduate research students state-of-the-art facilities in purpose built accomodation (the Arthur Holmes Building) located on the University's Science Site.
+The Department of Earth Sciences is research-led, and offers postgraduate research students state-of-the-art facilities in purpose-built accomodation (the Arthur Holmes Building) located on the University's Science Site.
 Click on the links below to learn more about the PhD opportunities available and about the Department of Earth Sciences at Durham University.

 The Department offers three levels of postgraduate research degrees and we welcome enquiries from suitably qualified applicants in all of these research areas:

-- MSc by Research (1 year full-time study)
+- MSc by Research in Geology, Geophysics, or Geological Sciences (1 year full-time study)

 - MSc by Research in Volcanology (1 year full-time study)